Keeping Your Members Engaged After The Open

 3. Understand what your Member wants.
 Take time to talk to your members, find out why they CrossFit and what they are looking to accomplish.
 This goes for old and new members alike.
 When they can tell you why they come to your Box, helping them achieve their goals becomes much easier.

 4. Community, community, community.
 It's not all just about CrossFit.
 Set up a regular schedule of community events where people can engage with each other over more than just the CrossFit® class.
-At Diamond Bar CrossFit after our final Friday Night Lights event we've schedule two additional community events targeting multiple interests.
-First is a Korean BBQ night, the second is a move night hosted at our Box.
+For example, you can host a BBQ at your box or maybe even a movie night.
+Any sort of event that draws your members not only closer to you as their coach but also to each other.

 6. Get Personal.
 Engage with your members on a personal level.
 What are their hobbies, who are their favorite teams, what is their favorite workout or lift?
 Stay mobile and touch base with everyone.